Lughi97/pAIng/README.md

   <li> Epsilon: is the threshold of divergence between the old and the new calculated policy during the gradient descent updating</li> </li>
   <li>Lambda: the lambda used to calculate the Generalized Advantage Estimation.
 This is how much the agent relies on its current value estimate when calculating an updated value estimate.
 Low value the agent relies on its current value estimate, making him more biased.
 On the other hand, if it's a high value it relies more on the actual reward received in the environment.
 This parameter helps us to balance high bias and exploration. </li>
   <li>Number of epochs: is the number of passes through the experience bugger during gradient descent.</li>
   <li>learning_rate_schedule: defines how the learning rate changes during training.
 It will gradually decrease over time.
-In this case, the learning rate will decrease linearly form the initial value to the final value over a specified number of setups.</li
+In this case, the learning rate will decrease linearly from the initial value to the final value over a specified number of setups.</li
   <li>beta_schedule: refers to the beta value, in this case, is constant.</li
   <li>Epsilon Schedule: refers to the gradual adjustment of the epsilon parameter for the exploration strategies, like epsilon-greedy methods.
 The goal is to favor the exploration at the beginning of the training and decrease over time when the model has a more fleshed-out policy.</li>
 </ul>